tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

     It seems to swallow all light.

-.. memory:: turberfield.dialogue.sequences.cloak.logic.Progress.described
+.. memory:: turberfield.dialogue.sequences.cloak.logic.Location.foyer
    :subject: NARRATOR
-   :object: CLOAK

-   Narrator described the Cloak.
+   The Player visited the foyer.

 Looking around
 --------------